 Extra Credit: Iron the top 1/3 of the top sheet, or at least the top decorative edge.
 If your sheets are too long on either side, create a pleat in the middle all the way to the top of the sheet, or tuck in the sides.

 Lazy girl’s guide: Fold back the quilt about 1/3 down the length of the bed.
-If you have a thin duvet, fold it as well.
-If it is thick and plush, leave the duvet up.
+If you have a thin comforter, fold it as well.
+If it is thick and plush, leave the comforter up.
 Double over the quilt section back onto itself to make the bedding look more plush.

 Extra credit: You actually ironed!
-Pull down the duvet, top sheet, and quilt down 1/3 of the bed.
+Pull down the comforter, top sheet, and quilt down 1/3 of the bed.

 Put 3 Euro shams across the headboard (2 if you have a queen size or full size bed).